 10. As outlined, the funding is by way of the commuted payment made by the developer in respect of the Mill Farm development, but is not currently included within the approved Capital Programme for the financial year 2016/17.
-Accordingly the request to include the scheme within the Capital Programme will need to be agreed by the Council's Finance and Democracy Committee following any approval of the scheme by this Committee.
+Accordingly the request to include the scheme within the Capital Programme will need to be agreed by this Committee.
+The proposal was considered by the Development Management Committee on 7 September 2016 who recommended that the scheme progress in line with the recommendation set out in this report.